esm-dev/modern-monaco/README.md

 - ESM only, load dependencies on demand, no `MonacoEnvironment` required.
 - Using [Shiki](https://shiki.style) for syntax highlighting with tons of grammars and themes.
-- Pre-highlighting code with Shiki and load `monaco-editor-core` in background.
+- Pre-highlighting code with Shiki while loading `monaco-editor-core` in background.
 - Support **server-side rendering(SSR)**.
 - Builtin Virtual File System(VFS) for multiple files editing.
 - Automatically loading `.d.ts` from [esm.sh](https://esm.sh) CDN for type checking.